michelson/lazy_google_analytics/README.md

                       'metrics' => "ga:visits",
                       'sort' => "ga:month,ga:day" })

+#### Results

+  To get the results of the initialized client you have to call .results method

+    @results = @client.results
+    @results.columns
+    @results.rows

+  Also this class have 2 convenience methods to output data:

+  To get the queried columns:

+    @results.formatted_columns

+  To get the rows:

+    @results.formatted_rows

 ## Rails 3

-  installs configuration initializer
+  Installs configuration initializer

     rails g lazy_google_analytics:install

-## GA How to:
+## Google Analytics How to:

 If you follow this simple steps , you can´t fail.

   + First, you have to register your api access in: [google api console](https://code.google.com/apis/console/) and create a server key.
   + Download the p12 key.
-  + Add the created @developer.gserviceaccount.com to your users list in the analytics user panel.
+  + Add the created @developer.gserviceaccount.com to your users list in the analytics user panel of the profile you want to retrieve the data, otherwise it wont work.
-  + Configure options based on server key and analytics profile id, not the (UA-something) account id!
+  + Note that the profile_id of the configuration object is not the UA-XXXXX number , is the Google Analytics profile number.
+  + To play with the api to tests different options (without write any code) you can use [Google Analytics Query Explorer 2](https://ga-dev-tools.appspot.com/explorer/)

 ## Contributing